sazid-zero/Skinwalker-150/README.md

 This repository contains the source code and documentation for the "Car Racing Game" project developed as part of the Project Work 1 course (CSE 150).
 The game is implemented in C++ and designed to run as a console application on a computer.

 <br/><h1>Game Discription</h1>
 Console Car Race is an exciting racing game that puts you behind the wheel for a thrilling race against AI opponents.
-The game is set on a dynamic track where you control a sleek, customizable car.
-Use your keyboard to navigate through challenging twists and turns while avoiding obstacles and outsmarting your computer-controlled rivals.
+The provided car racing game is a basic console-based application where a simple ASCII art representation of a car moves within a defined game area.
+Users can control the car's movement using keyboard inputs, and the game loop continuously updates the screen.
+The game loop runs until the car crashes or the user decides to exit by pressing 'x'.

 <br/><h1>Control:</h1>
-The users uses the arrow keys (left and right) to move the car (left and right).
+The users uses the arrow keys (left and right) to move the car (left and right) or keyboard inputs ('a' for left, 'd' for right).
 <br/><h1>Objective:</h1>
 The objective of this game is to beat the opponents, set new lap records.